aslammaududy/emergency-call/README.md

    The frontend captures geolocation and sends it to the Laravel backend.

 2. **Real-time broadcasting**
-   Laravel WebSockets broadcasts the request to listener.
+   Laravel Reverb broadcasts the request to listener.

 3. **Dashboard response**
    Emergency calls are plotted live on a Leaflet map, showing location, time, and status.